 Join the Crete Collective in 6 simple steps.Learn more

-Church plants interested in joining The Crete Collective are invited to join us for one of our regular info meetings where we provide more detail on The Crete Collective, including our mission and vision, our priorities and values, how we hope to plant and revitalize churches, and membership requirements.
+Church plants interested in joining The Crete Collective are invited to join us for one of our regular interest meetings where we provide more details on our mission and vision, our priorities and values, how we hope to plant and revitalize churches, and membership requirements.
 This will be a time for potential church planters to get to know us and to ask questions.
 Check out the calendar to see when our next interest meeting is!

-Then, assuming agreement with our statement of faith and covenant, we invite churches to complete an online application to join.
+We then invite churches that agree with our statement of faith and covenant to complete an online application to join.

-After applying, a member of The Crete Collective will contact the applying church for an interview either by phone, in person, or via Zoom/Skype.
+After the application is received, a member of The Crete Collective will contact the applying planter for a phone, video, or in person interview.
 The aim of the interview is to get to know the applicant better, to ensure theological and missional agreement with The Crete Collective, and to review the obligations of membership.

 Upon approval from the membership interview, we ask the leadership team from applying church plants to read the covenant again and, if in agreement with membership obligations, sign the covenant on behalf of the church.Download the Covenant